Multics: Project history

 Honeywell continued system development until 1985.
 About 80 multimillion-dollar sites were installed, at universities, industry, and government sites.
 The French university system had several installations in the early 1980s.
 After Honeywell stopped supporting Multics, users migrated to other systems, such as Unix.
+Honeywell later slowly sold its Information Systems division (including rights to Multics) into a joint venture with Bull, and with NEC also participated, in 1986.

 In 1985, Multics was issued certification as a B2 level secure operating system using the Trusted Computer System Evaluation Criteria from the National Computer Security Center (NCSC), a division of the NSA; it was the first operating system evaluated to this level.

-Multics was distributed from 1975 to 2000 by Groupe Bull in Europe, and by Bull HN Information Systems Inc. in the United States.
+Multics was distributed from 1975 to 2000 by Groupe Bull in Europe, and by Bull HN Information Systems Inc. (the legal name of what formerly known as Honeywell Information Systems Inc. and Honeywell Bull Inc.) in the United States.
 In 2006, Bull SAS released the source code of Multics versions MR10.2, MR11.0, MR12.0, MR12.1, MR12.2, MR12.3, MR12.4 & MR12.5 under a free software license.

 The last known Multics installation running natively on Honeywell hardware was shut down on October 30, 2000, at the Canadian Department of National Defence in Halifax, Nova Scotia, Canada.